dlouangr/agile-blog/_posts/2023-10-09-Scrum-Master-Guidance-for-facilitating-discussion-during-cost-management.md

 3. **Determining the budget**: involves allocating the overall cost estimate to individual work items to establish a baseline for measuring performance.
 The main outputs of the cost budgeting process are a cost baseline, project funding requirements, and project documents updates[^3].
 These documents will be coming from the higher-ups, the people who are in charge of the business or company, they will decide how much resources they are willing to provide and a way for them to see who is performing well with the given tasks they are provided with.

 4. **Controlling costs**: involves controlling changes to the project budget.
 The main outputs of the cost control process are work performance information, cost forecasts, change requests, and project management plan updates, and project documents updates[^3].
-This is something you need to address during every discussion, to be sure that everyone is doing the task that is assigned to them and helps you keep track if you are on track to completing your project within the provided time.
+This is something you need to address during every discussion, to be sure that everyone is doing the task that is assigned to them and helps you keep track of the status of your project and check to see if it will be completed within the provided time.

 ## Facilitating Discussions Tips